phekno/k8s-at-home/README.md

 - [external-dns](https://github.com/kubernetes-sigs/external-dns) - External DNS for exposed services
 - [cloudflared](https://github.com/cloudflare/cloudflared) - Manages [Cloudflare](https://www.cloudflare.com/) [Tunnel](https://www.cloudflare.com/products/tunnel/)
 - [Renovate](https://www.mend.io/renovate) - Generates PRs for updatates
-- [Longhorn](https://longhorn.io/) - Distributed storage (not awesome, but it does the trick, given my crusty, old hardware)
+- ~~[Longhorn](https://longhorn.io/) - Distributed storage (not awesome, but it does the trick, given my crusty, old hardware)~~
+- [Rook-Ceph](https://rook.io/) - Distributed storage (seemingly working better now that I don't have failing disks?)
 - [OpenEBS](https://openebs.io/) - This is/was configured by default from the cluster-template.
 I chose to replace it with Longhorn (for better or worse)

 ## 💻 Hardware

 The hardware this runs on is a mix of 12th and 13th gen crusty, old 2U pizza-boxes from Dell and IBM.
 There's also another crusty, old 2U Dell that serves as a NAS for all this.

-Each node has _some_ "extra" storage that is used by Longhorn.
+Each node has _some_ "extra" storage that is used by Rook.
 It's nothing special, and honestly, probably the biggest hinderance to this being a "decent" cluster.
 But...storage is expensive.

 ## 🚀 Getting Started